- #1 OEM/ODM Avaliable

 Engineering Superior Cable Protection

-At RiseUp Rubber, we understand that rubber+grommets are the first line of defense for your electrical systems.
-Unlike brittle wire grommets plastic alternatives, our flexible elastomer solutions provide superior damping for sheet metal grommets applications, shielding cables from sharp edges and vibration.
+At RiseUp Rubber, we understand that rubber grommet seal are the first line of defense for your electrical systems. different from brittle wire grommets plastic alternatives, our flexible elastomer solutions provide superior damping that rubber grommets for sheet metal grommets applications, shielding cables from sharp edges and vibration.

 Vibration, thermal expansion, and sharp sheet metal edges are the silent enemies of your electrical systems.
 Without proper protection, a simple drilled hole can act like a knife, slicing through wire insulation and causing short circuits, equipment downtime, or fire hazards.